-Jason’s eyes slowly opened in the diminishing darkness of early dawn.
-He saw Christine asleep and huddled up against him on the living room couch, then he felt the weight of a hangover and his eyes fell shut.
-His consciousness was blunted by alcohol as he drifted in and out of a dream like state.
-He was tired but still cheerful in the hazy aftermath of the party.
+Jason’s eyes slowly opened in the early dawn darkness.
+He stared into the dimness and began to make out a ceiling.
+He then looked around and found himself on a living room couch with Christine huddled up against him asleep.
+He held her close, then felt the weight of a hangover and his eyes slowly shut.
+His alcohol blunted head drifted in and out of consciousness.
+He felt worn out all over but was contented in the hazy aftermath of the party.

-Jason finally awakened and slowly looked around.
-Silhouettes of furniture and sleeping people gradually materialized out of the dimness and the image of the living room came into focus.
-People were passed out and sleeping soundly on other furniture and the floor, some with blankets or sleeping bags, others covered by their jackets while the approaching morning light bordered the curtains.
+Some time later Jason awakened fully and slowly looked around the living room.
+Silhouettes of furniture and sleeping people materialized out of the obscurity, and the image in the room gradually came into focus.
+People were passed out and sleeping soundly on other furniture and the floor, some with blankets or sleeping bags, others covered by their jackets, while the approaching morning light bordered the curtains.

 Jason looked upon Christine as she slept.
-Her hair was strewn about her face, and he gently brushed it back.
-She moved a little but remained asleep.
-He kissed her, and her eyes slowly opened.
-She looked back at him and smiled sleepily.
-“How you feelin’?” he asked quietly.
+Her mouth was slightly open and hair was strewn about her face.
+He carefully picked up the strands of hair and brushed them back.
+She moved round a little and her eyes slowly opened.
+She looked at him and smiled sleepily.
+“How you feeling?” he asked quietly.

 Jason kissed her.
 “Even hungover you’re beautiful.”

 “We need to go somewhere alone,” he said as he kissed her some more.

 “Not now.”
 She closed her eyes and tried to sleep.